 Even if you don't have time or money for a performance, a visit to the opera is a must.

-The Vienna State Opera house built in the 1860s's is the pride of Vienna.
+The Vienna State Opera house, built in the 1860s, is the pride of Vienna.
 Here in the grand entry hall, it's easy to imagine an age when opera was as popular as movies are today.
-Picture white gloved dandies with their dates.
+Picture white-gloved dandies with their dates.
 Tours are offered daily.

 The Vienna State Opera — with musicians provided by the Vienna Philharmonic Orchestra in the pit — is one of the world's top opera houses offering 300 performances a year.

-While the orchestra and the opera take the summer off, Vienna's music scene thrives year around.
-And each summer evening in front of the City Hall, free concerts are broadcast on a giant screen.
+While the orchestra and the opera take the summer off, Vienna's music scene thrives year-round.
+And each summer evening in front of City Hall, free concerts are broadcast on a giant screen.
 Just before the show, people gather to enjoy dinner in the park.
 It's a livley local scene...sure, there's some schnitzel...but it's mostly "world food" with Vienna at play.

 Singles consider this the best pick-up place in town.
 The city government subsidizes the event believing even those just looking to hook up will pick up an appreciation of a little high culture.

-Tonight, three thousand seats are filled as people who couldn't make it to the original performance enjoy the Vienna State Opera and its orchestra perform the Love Potion by Donizetti [doan-it-tzetti] for free.
+Tonight, 3,000 seats are filled as people who couldn't make it to the original performance enjoy the Vienna State Opera and its orchestra perform the Love Potion by Donizetti for free.